 Now when this happens, ie, when WordPress encounters posts with the same ID, these are the possibilities – while importing, if the posts with the same ID are encountered, then the posts may be skipped, or the posts may be merged with the existing or the posts are created as new posts with a different post ID.

-This can create break the relation between the posts and can cause the wrong data being associated with each other.
-When that happens, it can lead to a lot of mess and you would need to then do all the fixes manually.
-This will lead you to spend a lot of time and effort than you saved.
+This can break the relationship between the posts and can cause the wrong data being associated with each other.
+When that happens, it can lead to a lot of mess and you would need to do all the fixes manually.
+This will lead you to spend more time and effort than you saved.

 How to Migrate?